Standing on the Shoulders of Kitties: Plot

-After holding auditions in Ricky’s trailer, Bubbles forms a new country/folk band called The Shitrockers.
-Their first song, Kitties Are So Nice, is met with instant rejection when Bubbles submits their demo to a country radio station, only to be coldly dismissed by the DJ.
-Undeterred, the band embarks on a local tour with Randy—the weekend Trailer Park Supervisor—as their roadie.
-They play gigs at bars and clubs around town, but their big break comes when a video of them performing at a provincial jail goes viral.
-The sudden exposure lands them an invitation to open for Billy Bob Thornton and The Boxmasters on tour in England.
+After holding auditions in Ricky's trailer, Bubbles forms a new country-folk band called The Shitrockers.
+Bubbles submits their first song, "Kitties Are So Nice", to a radio contest, but the deejay mercilessly mocks him on-air.
+Undeterred, the band embarks on two-week circuit tour of Legion Halls with weekend trailer park supervisor Randy serving as their roadie.
+Their tour concludes with a show at a provincial prison, where their performance to a riot results in a viral video.
+The sudden exposure lands them an invitation to open for Billy Bob Thornton's band, The Boxmasters, on a European tour.

-The adventure kicks off with their first show in Prague, where Bubbles, overwhelmed with excitement after meeting Thornton and Rolling Stones guitarist Ronnie Wood, wets himself.
+After their European premiere in Prague, Bubbles is overwhelmed with excitement after meeting Thornton and Rolling Stones guitarist Ronnie Wood, and suffers involuntary urination.
 His bandmates abandon him to attend an afterparty orgy, leaving Bubbles embarrassed and hurt.
-Trouble escalates in Amsterdam when the band drinks all of Thornton’s liquor, leading his strict manager, Tom Mayhue, to unleash his wrath on Bubbles.
-The chaos continues in Berlin when Bubbles accidentally hijacks The Boxmasters’ interview, thinking Randy was kidnapped by a Russian-speaking taxi driver, originally intending to purchase a hamburger—to which he just drove him to Hamburg.
-Things take an even stranger turn in Liverpool when Randy gets into trouble for sleeping with a band member’s father.
+Trouble escalates in Amsterdam when the band drinks Thornton's liquor, leading his strict manager, Tom Mayhue, to unleash his wrath on Bubbles.
+The chaos continues in Berlin when Bubbles mistakenly takes a media interview meant for The Boxmasters.
+Things take an even stranger turn in Liverpool when Randy is censured for sleeping with the father of a Boxmasters member.

-The final straw comes when Bubbles wets himself on stage—again—and Randy threatens to fight Mayhue in retaliation.
-The band is unceremoniously kicked off the tour, and Bubbles faints from the stress.
-Stranded and broke, Bubbles and Randy resort to hitchhiking and busking their way to London, hoping to find a way home.
+The final straw comes when Bubbles involuntarily urinates on stage and, while trying to deescalate a confrontation, accidentally electrocutes himself and voids his bowels.
+The band is unceremoniously dismissed from the tour and Bubbles uses what money he has to get The Shitrockers home.
+Stranded and broke, Bubbles and Randy resort to hitchhiking and busking their way to London.
 Desperate for cash, Randy revives his gigolo alter-ego, Smokey, to prostitute himself for plane tickets, while Bubbles frantically calls Ricky and Julian for help.
-The next morning, Ricky and Julian find Bubbles passed out in a phone booth, refusing to leave without Randy, believing it’s the right thing to do.
+The next morning, Ricky and Julian find Bubbles sleeping in a phone booth, refusing to leave without Randy.

-Just as things seem hopeless, Billy Bob Thornton reaches out, wanting to make amends for the disastrous tour.
-He arranges for a car to take them to Abbey Road Studios, where Bubbles reunites with Thornton and Mayhue, who offer a heartfelt apology.
-There, they also find Randy, now in a relationship with a fellow patron.
-The moment is soon interrupted by Ricky crashing the session, throwing out the current band so Bubbles—assisted by legendary producer Eddie Kramer—can fulfill his lifelong dream of recording at Abbey Road.
-Initially set on performing Kitties Are So Nice, Bubbles instead pours his heart into a new song, Standing on the Shoulders of Kitties.
-With Ronnie Wood and the opening band joining in, the song builds into an emotional finale as the crowd sings the outro.
+Just as things seem hopeless, Billy Bob Thornton reaches out, wanting to make amends.
+He arranges for a car to bring them to a celebrity party at Abbey Road Studios, where Bubbles reunites with Thornton and Mayhue, who offer a heartfelt apology.
+There, they also find Randy, in an apparent relationship with a fellow patron.
+The moment is soon interrupted by Ricky crashing the session, throwing out the performing band so that Bubbles – assisted by legendary producer Eddie Kramer – can fulfill his lifelong dream of recording at Abbey Road.
+Initially set on performing "Kitties Are So Nice", Bubbles instead pours his heart into a new song, "Standing on the Shoulders of Kitties".
+With Ronnie Wood and other musicians joining in, the song builds into an emotional finale as the crowd sings the outro.